 Usually, TSP shares or funds are also invested in I funds of foreign markets like the MSCI EAFE i.e. the Far East, Europe and Australia Index.
 The phenomenon to be observed is that, on some occasions, the percentage change of I funds according to TSP reports differs a lot when compared to such dependable foreign indexes.
 This happens when investment managers reprice the EAFE Equity Index Fund.

 This fair valuation process occurs usually due to time differences.
 Due to external factors, if share prices change after the Eastern markets shut down, re-pricing is done to balance such problems.

-Overview the Daily TSP Share Prices
+History of the Daily TSP Share Prices

 The daily share prices are a very complex plan or at least very different from the other contributing plans.
 Thus, different factors like the fields they are invested in or are opened for an owner or applications of taxations might vary from the usual.
 Although it does not amass much money like coupon pays or dividends, it still helps to increase individual TSP plans as a form of security.

 You can review the performance of “G”, “F”, “C”, “S”, “I”, and “L” Funds by on the basis of the daily share prices from www.tsp.gov

 Monthly Return History of Individual Funds (last 12 months)